mguptaphd/Twitter-Hate-Classification-Project/README.md

 A wide variety of text pre-processing and feature engineering techniques were utilized and compared in order to improve classifier performance, including:

 - Stemming and Lemitization
-- Text Vectorization Methods: Count Vectorizer, TFIDF, N-grams, Word2Vec, and pre-trained word vectors
+- Text Vectorization Methods: Count Vectorizer, TFIDF, N-grams
 - Word Embeddings: I trained a Word2Vec model to obtain mean word embeddings specific to my dataset, and also employed transfer-learning techniques using the pre-trained [GloVe](https://nlp.stanford.edu/projects/glove/) word vectors for Twitter

 A broad range of techniques to address the imbalance in class size were also compared in the training phase for each classifier, including: oversampling, undersampling, SMOTE (synthetic oversampling minority technique), and the use of class weights.